ali-devbatch/nestjs-mongo/README.md

 ### use cases (collection references)
  - users collection will get all the posts created by himself/herself
  - blog collection will get the user id that who created that blog

+# this line will be added in almost every module
+  - imports: [SharedModule, AuthModule],